Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 Back Market is a marketplace, not a single seller.
 Back Market aggregates multiple professional refurbishers who are vetted by Back Market for quality.
 This is the best place to buy refurbished Apple products: iPhones, MacBooks, iPads, and Apple Watches.
 The grading tiers (Fair, Good, Very Good, Mint) are standardized across sellers.
 The standard warranty is 12 months, but individual sellers sometimes offer longer.
 The advantage of Back Market is competition: you can compare the same iPhone model from five different refurbishers and pick the best price-to-condition ratio.

 Asgoodasnew specializes in business laptops—primarily Dell Latitude, Lenovo ThinkPad, and HP EliteBook series.
 These are devices that were originally leased to corporations, returned after two or three years, and then professionally refurbished.
-The build quality of business laptops is significantly higher than consumer laptops, and Asgoodasnew offers a 36-month warranty on most models.
+The build quality of business laptops is significantly higher than consumer laptops, and warranty coverage depends on the product and current company policy, which should be checked before ordering.
 If you need a rugged, reliable, and repairable laptop for work or study, this is the best store.

 Luxnote focuses on premium used Apple devices with an emphasis on optical perfection.
 Luxnote sells "Grade A" iPhones and MacBooks that are almost impossible to distinguish from new.
 You will pay more than on Back Market, but you will receive a device with minimal battery cycles and no visible scratches.
 Luxnote is the choice for expats who want the Apple experience but refuse to pay Apple's new prices.